Your AI Model scores 95% on your eval set. You ship it but within 48 hours, users are complaining about its consistency. Sounds familiar!

 Crowdsourcing

-Use platforms like Mechanical Turk for large-scale labeling
+Use platforms like Mechanical Turk, ScaleAI or Surge for large-scale labeling

 Cost-effective for large datasets; requires careful quality control